pdwkang/reveal/readme.md

 We would like you to build an application that allows users to:

-* Search for a Title by it's name.
+* Search for a Title by its name.
 * Display the titles that match the above criteria.
 * Allow the user to pull up detailed information about a selected title from the list.
 * Look in the email we sent you for any additional requirements (if any).

 ## Data

 The database that contains the title data is provided in 4 forms: MongoDB, SQL Server Express, SQL Server CE and Azure SQL.
-For mobile applicants, there is also a HTTP api that returns the data as JSON.
+For mobile applicants, there is also an HTTP API that returns the data as JSON.
 Unless otherwise directed, you can use any one of these for the exercise.
 Each one has the same data, so only choose one.

 ### MongoDB
 The connect string for the Mongo database is: mongodb://readonly:turner@ds043348.mongolab.com:43348/dev-challenge